 2) Setting up FileZilla

-Launch FileZilla and locate the Host, Username and Password fields at the top of the window.
-Enter one of the following Host addresses depending on your location:
+Launch FileZilla and locate the Host, Username, and Password fields at the top of the window.

-For the Username and Password, use the same credentials as your Pixelz.com account.
-You can leave the PORT field empty.
-Now click the blue Quickconnect button.
+For the Host, Username, and Password, use the same credentials in your FTP settings in your Pixelz account by clicking on 'Account Settings' --> FTP.
+You can leave the Port field empty.
+Now click the 'Quickconnect' button.

 3) Using the FTP client